-- D.1.1.1 A building wall, including glazing areas it contains, shall be considered to face north if it faces any direction in the north orientation sector of Figure D.1.2.1. - D.1.1.2 The orientations of skylights and other walls, including the glazing areas they contain, shall be determined in a similar way.
+- D.1.1.1 A building wall, including the windows it contains, shall be considered to face north if it faces any direction in the north orientation sector of Figure D.1.2.1. - D.1.1.2 The orientations of skylights and other walls, including the windows they contain, shall be determined in a similar way.